Month: January 2024

 Hemophilia occurs in the Romanov male heir

-The defect in their beautiful baby son had to be hidden.
+The defect in their beautiful baby son must be a secret.
 If the Russian population knew then the tsardom was in peril.
 Already there was trouble brewing.
 The people were poor and hungry, and Nicholas and Alexandra were distant, autocratic and lacking in empathy with their citizens.
 Alexandra as a German princess bride had been unpopular from the start.
 But Nicholas had married for love not politics.
 But politics can be ugly and turn on unpopular monarchs.
 The Russian people did not like Alexandra, the tsar’s wife.
 This and the poor health of the tsarevitch contributed to the failure to save the Romanovs.

 The hemophilia of the Romanov son had to be kept a secret

-Alexandra withdrew more from public life as she protected her little son and hid his defect from the world.
-Even other royal cousins did not know as Russia could not know.
-She must have realized that even if she could by chance have another son, he too could be affected by the disease.
 The chance of another son being affected was 50%.
 Hemophilia had struck twice in Spain’s royal family.
 There was no certainty that the genetic lottery would spare any future Romanov sons.
-Besides, Alexandra had already born five children and was not a well woman herself.
+Besides, Alexandra already had five children and was not a well woman herself.
 She suffered sciatica, circulation issues and heart problems.
 Often she would stay in bed for days or weeks.
 Her mauve boudoir at the Summer Palace in Petrograd was the centre of her existence.

 Rasputin, the infamous monk